+Notes: 1.
+Companies marked are specified subsidiaries.

-- Companies marked # have filed their securities registration statements or securities reports. d - exceeded 10% of the consolidated net sales for the year ended March 31, 2004.
-However, the key financial data for these Net sales (excluding intercompany sales within the Group) of each company marked exceeded 10% of the consolidated net sales companies has been omitted because their net sales constituted more than 90% of the sales in their respective geographical segments. ω. - have been consolidated because they are substantially controlled by NML.
-Although the percentage of their voting rights held by NML is equal to, or less than, 50%, the companies marked 4 - Effective April 1, 2003, Nissan Keihin Service Center Co., Ltd., which inspects new vehicles and provides maintenance services, and Nissan Used Car Center Co., Ltd. which sells used cars and parts, both of which were consolidated in prior fiscal years, have been accounted for by the equity method.
-This change was made in order to reflect changes in management and in the decision-making process with regard to domestic affiliates and because of their immaterial impact on the consolidated financial statements. Ś. - Hashimoto Forming Co., Ltd., which manufactures and sells parts for automobiles, has been excluded from the scope of the equity method since all shares held by the Company were transferred to MH Investment Ltd. effective September 18, 2003. ن - Ooi Seisakusho Co., Ltd., which manufactures and sells parts for automobiles, has been excluded from the scope of the equity method since all shares held by the Company were exchanged for shares of Mitsui Metal & Mining Co., Ltd. effective April 1, 2003. Ч. - Yulon Motor Co., Ltd., engaged in the manufacture and sales of automobiles, was excluded from the scope of the equity method since all shares held by the Company were transferred to Yulon Motor Co., Ltd. on October 30, 2003. \$ - Although the exercise of voting rights of the shares in Renault indirectly held by the Company is restricted in accordance with the Commercial Code of France, the Company has accounted for its investment in Renault by the equity method as the Company exerts an important influence on Renault through its participation in a jointly and equally owned management company (Renault-Nissan BV) and through its Board members (comprising 50% of Renault-Nissan BV's Board of Directions).
-This joint venture company has the power to decide business issues of importance to both Renault and Nissan based on the Articles of Association of each company and on a mutual agreement 9.
+2. Companies marked # have filed their securities registration statements or securities reports.

+have been consolidated because they are substantially controlled by NML.
+Although the percentage of their voting rights held by NML is equal to, or less than, 50%, the companies marked

+Effective April 1, 2003, Nissan Keilin Service Center Co., Ltd., which inspects new vehicles and provides maintenance services, and Nissan Used Car Center Co., Ltd. which sells used cars and parts, both of which were consolidated in prior fiscal years, have been accounted for by the equity method.
+This change was made in order to reflect changes in management and in the decision-making process with regard to domestic affiliates and because of their immaterial impact on the consolidated financial statements.
+S.

+Hashimoto Forming Co., Ltd., which manufactures and sells parts for automobiles, has been excluded from the scope of the equity method since all shares held by the Company were transferred to MH Investment Ltd. effective September 18, 2003.
+9

+Ooi Seisakusho Co., Ltd., which manufactures and sells parts for automobiles, has been excluded from the scope of the equity method since all shares held by the Company were exchanged for shares of Mitsui Metal & Mining Co., Ltd. effective April 1, 2003.

+Yulon Motor Co., Ltd., engaged in the manufacture and sales of automobiles, was excluded from the scope of the equity method since all shares held by the Company were transferred to Yulon Motor Co., Ltd. on October 30, 2003. ∞

+Although the exercise of voting rights of the shares in Renault indirectly held by the Company is restricted in accordance with the Commercial Code of France, the Company has accounted for its investment in Renault hough its participation in a jointly and equally owned management company (Renault-Nissan BV) and through its Board members by the equity method as the Company exerts an important influence on Renault through its participation in a jointly and equally owned management company (Renault and Nissan BV) and through its Board members (comprising 50% of Renault-Nissan BV's Board of Directions).
+This joint venture company has the power to decide business issues of importance to both Renault and Nissan based on the Articles of Association of each company and on a mutual agreement 6